 Next up on our list of best movie trilogies is Mad Max.
 The Mad Max movies are directed by George Miller.
 The story of these movies is set in a post-apocalyptic future.
 It revolves around Max; a police officer turned vigilante as he wanders the wasteland in search of retribution.

 Mad Max is an extremely stylish trilogy.
-Even though the first movie was shot on a very limited budget, it is considered a classic.
 The series has evolved ever since the first movie.
 However, Mel Gibson’s performance stays consistent.

 Moreover, this trilogy has a classic case where the sequel is better than the first film.
 Mad Max 2 was a step-up from the previous movie.
 Even the third entry in this trilogy was not as bad as people paint it to be.
 The creators may have underestimated the scale.
 All in all, Mad Max is an all-time classic.